Table of Contents

 To qualify for LASIK, you must have a stable prescription.
 That means your prescription for glasses or contacts must stay the same for a year or so before the surgery starts.
 Young people often have shifting prescriptions as they grow, but adults can have changing prescriptions due to pregnancy, breastfeeding, and steroid drugs.

-A stable prescription isn't the only requirement for LASIK.
-You'll also need numbers that fit within guidelines specified by the U.S. Food and Drug Administration.
+A stable prescription is not the only requirement for LASIK.
+You will also need numbers that fit within guidelines specified by the U.S. Food and Drug Administration.
 These parameters are set per device, meaning that some lasers are stronger than others and can tackle procedures accordingly.